ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 Grilling baskets or trays
 Cleaning supplies (grill brush, cleaner)

-### Borrow an item from the location
+### Borrow item from the location, reserved items will be shown as Due date/checked out in booking calendar

-### Volunteer

-Volunteers are what continue to make the Depot a success!
-Join our team and help us build a more resilient community.

-### Donate Funds with stripe

-### Users and admin profile

-### Add new item with images and item details
+### Admin Add new item with images and item details, Removing items from the platform if they are not usable anymore/get damaged.

-### Schedule appointment to pickup ?

-### Donate things, arrange pickup for heavy items, if any or drop off at convenient time
+### FAQs with Home Page where brief description of how to use the facility

 items at the top of wishlist
 Folding plastic table (4ft, 6ft, lightweight)